DecksterTeam/DecksterJS/README.md

 Think of Deckster as a deck of cards.
 The deck is the dashboard and the widgets on the dashboard are the cards.
 Just like a deck of cards you can shuffle the cards around in the deck by dragging or resizing them.

+### How to add a Deckster Deck to Your Project

+#### AngularJS Projects
+See [instructions for AngularJS apps](https://github.com/DecksterTeam/DecksterJS/wiki/AngularJS:--How-to-Add-a-Deckster-Deck-to-Your-Project) in the wiki.

 ### Instructions for Developers

 ##### How to Set Up the Project and Dependencies